 The first step is to arrange an initial meeting.
 This is an opportunity for you to meet me, to talk about the issues you are facing, and how you think counselling might help.

-My consulting room is located in Central Oxford (OX1), within easy reach of the city centre.
+My consulting room is located in South East Oxford (OX4), within easy reach of the city centre and the M40.

 Once we have arranged an initial session, I will send you detailed directions to enable you to find the consulting room.